 TRIO Affinity Group (TAG)

-TAG works to provide a safe space for TRIO eligible students to come together and engage in dialogue regarding challenges, concerns, and successes related to being a first generation, underrepresented college student at a primarily white, privileged, and middle-to-upper class institution.
+TAG provides a sense of belonging and safe space for TRIO, PES, First-Gen and TRIO like students to come together and engage in dialogue regarding challenges, concerns, and successes related to being a first generation, underrepresented college student at a primarily white and middle-to-upper class institution.
 Students have the opportunity to share their experiences in an environment that fosters understanding, validation, and personal development.
+Please encourage students to join us Fridays from 12-1 in Appleby 311.
 Please make any student referrals to [email protected].